loicbdev/Pylot/README.md

 ## About The Project

-En formation de développeur web à la _WILD CODE SCHOOL_ de Nantes, notre groupe s'est vu confier la mission de réaliser une application web permettant de mettre en relation des personnes qui veulent rentrer accompagnées.
-Ce projet s'est déroulé pendant 6 semaines, en parallèle des cours et en remote (dû à la situation sanitaire).
+In web developer training at WILD CODE SCHOOL in Nantes, our group was entrusted with the mission of creating a web application allowing to connect people who want to go back home accompanied.
+This project took place for 6 weeks, in parallel with the lessons and in remote (due to the health situation).

-Pylot a pour objectif de permettre aux étudiants et aux jeunes actifs de rentrer chez eux, de manière collaborative, fun et sécurisée (à pied, en bus, en tram, en vélo...).
+Pylot aims to allow students and young workers to return home, in a collaborative, fun and secure way (on foot, by bus, tram, bicycle ...).

-Les fonctionnalités :
+Fonctionnalities :

-- Créer un compte utilisateur sécurisé.
+- Create a secure user account
-- Personnaliser son profil.
+- Personalize your profile
-- Se géolocaliser.
+- Geolocate
-- Tracer un itinéraire.
+- Draw a route
-- Poster un trajet avec une adresse de départ et d'arrivée, une date et une heure.
+- Post a trip with a departure and arrival address, a date and a time

 ### Built With